NXIVM: Human subject experimentation

-Notable NXIVM participants
+Notable participants

 Edgar Boone, the scion of a wealthy family, introduced NXIVM to numerous affluent Mexicans, becoming head of NXIVM-Mexico and rising to third in the NXIVM organization.

 Clare Bronfman, daughter of billionaire Seagrams chairman Edgar Bronfman Sr., was introduced to NXIVM by her sister Sara.
 Clare Bronfman was arrested by federal agents on July 24, 2018, in New York City and charged with money laundering and identity theft in connection with NXIVM activities.
 She pleaded not guilty in the United States District Court for the Eastern District of New York in Brooklyn.
 She was released on $100 million bond and placed on house arrest with electronic monitoring.
-On April 19, 2019, Clare Bronfman pleaded guilty to conspiracy to conceal and harbor illegal aliens for financial gain and fraudulent use of identification; she faced 21 to 27 months in prison and has agreed to forfeit $6 million.
+On April 19, 2019, Clare Bronfman pleaded guilty to conspiracy to conceal and harbor illegal immigrants for financial gain and fraudulent use of identification; she faced 21 to 27 months in prison and agreed to forfeit $6 million.
 On September 30, 2020, she was sentenced to six years, nine months in prison by a federal judge.

 Sara Bronfman, daughter of Edgar Bronfman Sr., was introduced to NXIVM by a family friend in 2002.

 Pam Cafritz, daughter of Washington, D.C., socialites Buffy and William Cafritz.
 Cafritz was a founder of JNESS, a Raniere-affiliated women's group.
 Cafritz was reported to be Raniere's "most important long-term girlfriend".
 On November 7, 2016, Pam Cafritz died.
 After her death, her credit card was charged for over $300,000.

 Suneel Chakravorty, a software developer, remained among Raniere's post-conviction followers, dancing outside the jail where Raniere is confined.

 Nicki Clyne is a Canadian actress known for her role on the series Battlestar Galactica.
 According to reports, in 2006, Clyne became involved with NXIVM.
 She married fellow senior member Allison Mack in 2017; the marriage was alleged to have been a sham to evade United States immigration laws.
 After Raniere's conviction, Clyne and others began dancing nightly outside the detention center containing Raniere.

 Marc Elliot, an author, claims taking courses through NXIVM and working with Keith Raniere and Nancy Salzman have helped him overcome his Tourette syndrome.
 He is among the NXIVM members who remain loyal to Raniere.